 A term used in the Management Evaluation process which indicates areas needing improvement.
-Findings are presented verbally in the exit review and in written form to the clinic director within 30 days of evaluation.
-A response of corrected action is required.
+Findings are presented verbally in the exit review and in written form to the clinic local WIC director within 30-15 days of evaluation.
+A response of with correctiveed action plans is are required within 15 days.